bacionejs/editor/README.md

 Q: Can I remove all the included games?
 A: Yes, this will help make the editor more responsive.

-Q: Why does it save to a timestamped file?
-A: For security, browsers can't overwrite files.

 Q: What does bacione mean?
 A: It means kiss in Italian, as in, Keep It Satisfyingly Simple.